strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ^^^^^^^^^^

-This is a number or code assigned to each individual referred to the flexible funding pool.
+This is a number or code assigned to each individual referred to the commissioned organisation.
 The client identifier is unique and stable for each individual at the level of the PMHC top level organisation.

 :Field name: CliKey